 My personal and professional experiences have led me to doubt whether or not the conventional mental health service structure is truly in the best interest of the clients.
 Therefore, based on the professional groundwork and prioritizing my clients’ best interests, I have decided to stop conforming to the clinical, highly restrictive structure of mental health services.
 My helping service is an integrated model which organically and holistically responds to each unique client’s circumstances.
 Generally, I name it “Transformation Work,” while my clients and I interchangeably use the terms counseling, therapy, coaching, etc. simply out of habits and convenience.

-While integrated and organic, my preferred therapeutic models include humanistic, existential, cognitive behavioral, Gestalt, object relations, constructivism, family structural, emotionally focused, psychodynamic, and solution focused approaches.
-My personal interest in Traditional Chinese Medicine, aromatherapy, and various body works provide additional tools to Transformation Work, while I never impose any of them to my clients.
+While mostly eclectic and organic, my preferred therapeutic models include humanistic, existential, cognitive behavioral, Gestalt, object relations, constructivism, family structural, emotionally focused, psychodynamic, and solution focused approaches.
+My personal interest in Traditional Chinese Medicine, aromatherapy, and various body works and energy works, provide additional tools to Transformation Work, while I never impose any of them to my clients.

-On the personal side, I enjoy reading, writing, movies, travel, horseback riding, snowmobiling, swimming, and interacting with animals.
-I am spiritual but not religious, and most familiar with Buddhism, Taoism, Christianity and Kabbalah, while respectful and open to learn all spiritual beliefs without imposing any.
-I am a passionate ally for the LGBTQIA+ individuals, cultural minorities, children, struggling parents, victims, and the underprivileged population.
+On the personal side, I enjoy reading, writing, travel, horseback riding, snowmobiling, swimming, and interacting with animals.
+Spiritually, I am an omnist, and most familiar with Buddhism, Taoism, and Christianity, in addition to some exposure to Paganism and Kabbalah.
+I often incorporate my clients’ spirituality in each of their unique paths to healing and transformation.
+I am a passionate ally and advocate for the LGBTQIA+ individuals, cultural minorities, children, struggling parents, victims, and the underprivileged population.
 Not against psychiatric treatments and medication, I am however against the abuse of psychiatric power, as a part of my general support for human rights.
-That is why I am a member and affiliated provider of MindFreedom International.

 Please visit the other pages for my education, experiences, areas of expertise, and other information.
 Or, feel free to contact me.